swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 let result = conn.query("SELECT \(raw: field) FROM users WHERE name = \(name)")
 ```

+We use initializers instead of static methods because initializers
+always return a value of the type they belong to, creating the funnel
+effect we're looking for.

 ### Redesign `ExpressibleByStringInterpolation` calling sequences

 We address defects 1 and 2 by: